vpubchain/lianchat-web/docs/config.md

 1. `disable_custom_urls`: disallow the user to change the default homeserver when signing up or logging in.
 1. `permalinkPrefix`: Used to change the URL that Element generates permalinks with.
-   By default, this is "https://matrix.to" to generate matrix.to (spec) permalinks.
+   By default, this is "https://im.to.vpubchain.net" to generate im.to.vpubchain.net (spec) permalinks.
    Set this to your Element instance URL if you run an unfederated server (eg:
    "https://element.example.org").
 1. `jitsi`: Used to change the default conference options.
 Learn more about the